 Xiaomi Announces the Affordable Mi Drone

 This week Xiaomi, popularly known as China’s Apple, announced the Mi Drone, a quadcopter with a 3-axis gimble, 4K camera, a remote control that uses your smartphone as the view-finder, all this with a flight time of 27 minutes on a single charge.
+(Oh, if you’re looking around for the top quadcopters under 100 bucks – there’s more details here.)
 The drone is priced way lower that DJI’s Phantom series starting off at $380 for the 1080p variant and $460 for the 4K variant.
 The Mi Drone boasts a number of autopilot features and flaunts a variety of sensors to let owners use the device with minimum effort.
 The Mi Drone uses both GPS and GLONASS for positioning and also uses a visual positioning system that offers flight stability.

 Google Wins the Oracle Copyright Fight Over Java Licensing